 - MSR is a good winter blend, 80% isobutane and 20% propane.
 These numbers are confirmed on MSR's website.
 MSR is pretty committed to the climbing and mountaineering community.
 They are pretty committed to quality control.
 I tend to trust MSR's numbers and believe that they have very low percentages of n-butane.
 I generally go with MSR on my cold weather trips.
 Your mileage may vary.

 - Snow Peak is 85% isobutane and 15% propane.
 These numbers are confirmed on Snow Peak's website.
 I tend to trust Snow Peak's numbers more since they are willing to commit to them in writing.
+This mix isn't quite as good as Olicamp's or MSR's but is still a reasonably good mix.

 BRANDS NOT RECOMMENDED* FOR WINTER USE (in no particular order)